lixin123-lixin-123/yolo11n-PSEN/README.md

-We used the shwd dataset and used Real-ESRGAN for data enhancement
+We used the SHWD dataset and used Real-ESRGAN for data enhancement

 Datasets:   https://github.com/njvisionpower/Safety-Helmet-Wearing-Dataset